The-Developing-Developers/git_handbook/git_handbook.md

 - **Note 2**: each update of the reference of a submodule pointed by a parent repository must be versioned to be finalized.
 For example: if the currently pointed reference is `<SHA_initial>` and a developer moves it to `<SHA_final>` locally, in order for the change to be incorporated by all other collaborators, the developer must make a *commit* (containing the update of the reference) followed by a *push*.
 In this way, collaborators will
 - **Note 3**: the submodule should not be considered as a complete repository, but only as a single, specific snapshot, i.e. a reference to a commit.
 Therefore, if changes to the submodule are needed, it is better to open and edit it as a standalone repository (e.g. in Visual Studio Code).

-To:
+### Attaching New Submodule To Existing Repository

-- attach a new submodule to an existing repository, use the `git submodule add <repository URL>` command: the `.gitmodules` file will be created (if it does not already exist), and it must be versioned.
+To attach a new submodule to an existing repository, use the `git submodule add <repository URL>` command: the `.gitmodules` file will be created (if it does not already exist), and it must be versioned.
 In addition, a dedicated subfolder for the submodule will be created in the hidden `.git/modules` folder.
 If other submodules are already present (i.e. `.gitmodules` already exists), the new submodule will be added to the list.
 Submodules are always attached from the branch in checkout when the *add* operation is performed, because the presence or absence of submodules depends on `.gitmodules`.

+### Cloning Repository With Submodules

-- clone a repository containing submodules, without automatically downloading all submodules, perform a normal clone: by default, Git will only create the submodule folders, but will not actually download anything related to the submodules.
+To clone a repository containing submodules, without automatically downloading all submodules, perform a normal clone: by default, Git will only create the submodule folders, but will not actually download anything related to the submodules.
 To download and "attach" the submodules at a later time, use `git submodule init` to initialize the local configuration file, followed by `git submodule update` to perform the actual download.
 Once this is done, the attachment of the submodules is complete: in fact, if the folders containing the submodules were to be deleted, `git submodule update` will restore them.

+### Cloning Repository With Submodules (Alternative)

-- clone a repository containing submodules, and automate the download of all submodules, clone with the `--recurse-submodules` option.
+Clone a repository containing submodules, and automate the download of all submodules, clone with the `--recurse-submodules` option.

 <!-- omit in toc -->
 ### Resources / Deep Dive